Southeast Asian languages: a complete guide to languages, families, and speakers

 Vietnam

-Languages other than Vietnamese that are spoken in Vietnam include Khmer, Cantonese, Hmong, Tai and Cham.
+Other languages spoken in Vietnam include Khmer, Cantonese, Hmong, Tai, and Cham.

 Cambodia